HoangDinhHoi/DATN/web_digital_sign/README.rst

 * This module provides the functionality to store digital signature for a record.

-* This module is helpfull to make your business process a little bit more faster & makes it more user friendly by providing you digital signature functionality on your documents
+* This module is helpful to make your business process a little bit more faster & makes it more user friendly by providing you digital signature functionality on your documents

 * It is touch screen enable so user can add signature with touch devices.

-* Digital signature can be very usefull for documents such as sale orders, purchase orders, inovoices, payslips, procurement receipts, etc.
+* Digital signature can be very useful for documents such as sale orders, purchase orders, invoices, payslips, procurement receipts, etc.

 Usage